 Berlin Welcome Card cost?

-For the All-Inclusive Berlin Welcome Card and Museum Pass the prices are as follows:
+For the All-Inclusive Berlin Welcome Card and Berlin Museum Card the prices are as follows:

 Adult without public transport: